PdIPS/CBXpy/docs/userguide/dynamics.rst

     >>> print(dyn.x.shape)
     (1, 5, 1)

-If the initial ensemble is not specified, then it is initialized randomly uniform within the bounds given by ``dyn.x_min`` and ``dyn.x_max``.
-In this case the dimension of the problem :math:`d` can *not* be inferred and therefore have to specified:
+If the initial ensemble is not specified, then it is initialized randomly uniform in :math:`[-1, 1]^d`.
+In this case the dimension of the problem :math:`d` can *not* be inferred and therefore has to be specified:

     >>> from cbx.dynamics import ParticleDynamic
     >>> dyn = ParticleDynamic(lambda x:x)